CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-23.md

   - blog posts smaller scope than monolithic documents/guides
   - different authors and topics including current news items
   - regular posts can get more attention
+- @thibaultduponchelle - let's make it easier to post
 - [ ] @sjn - let's add a new channel for smaller/faster blog posts that have lower PR quality requirements